LoganD/quote_middleware/README.md

 If the all-quotes return needs to be uniquely random on each call, then it has to create a new random order each time and is thus O(n).
 Otherwise, it could create one randomized order to start and keep returning that.

 ##### Further Improvements
 1) For efficiency, a background job could be added to regenerate the `@quote_index` once it reaches 10% of it's original size.
-The shuffle on `\all-quotes` could also be offloaded to a background task to prevent it from having to be done on the request.
+The shuffle on `/all-quotes` could also be offloaded to a background task to prevent it from having to be done on the request.

 2) Having the shuffle on all quotes happen after returning the value to the user means it wouldn't happen on the users time and each request would have a pre-shuffled list.